-Nestled in the gloriously scenic Lyth Valley off the A5074 yet just five miles to the attractions of Windermere; see my Windermere attractions page.
+Nestled in the gloriously scenic Lyth Valley off the A5074 yet just five miles to the attractions of Windermere; see my [node:174840] page.

 The eight rooms and one suite all have individual appeal with underfloor heating, Roberts radios and warm decor.
 Cooper has one of the best valley views and features a rustic, four-poster bed for a peaceful sleep in.